Kreals/TurnMarker/README.md

 Want to show support another way?
 Recommend this module to other users and/or consider becoming a patron on [Patreon](https://patreon.com/brunhine "Brunhine's Patreon") or donating through [Ko-Fi](https://ko-fi.com/brunhine)

 ## Licensing
-**Turn Msrker** is a module for [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") by Jeremiah Altepeter and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+**Turn Marker** is a module for [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") initially made by Jeremiah Altepeter and is currently maintained by Kreals.
+It is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](https://foundryvtt.com/article/license/).